 - In a large bowl, combine flour, sugar, baking powder, baking soda, salt, and

 cinnamon and whisk together.
 Set aside.

 - In another medium sized bowl, beat eggs until frothy.
-Whisk in canola oil, buttermilk and vanilla.
+Whisk in oil, buttermilk and vanilla.
 Add egg mixture to flour mixture and stir to completely combine.
 Fold in carrots, walnuts and raisins.

 - Divide batter into cupcake liners and bake for about 13-15 minutes or until a

 toothpick inserted in the center comes out clean.